 - a.
 Local Match for Federal Programs: \$5,000,000 in loans to localities to meet local cost-share requirements for federal flood mitigation grants - b.
 Hazard Mitigation of Buildings: \$7,500,000 in loans to localities for the hazard mitigation of buildings - c.
-Capacity Building Grants for Local Flood Resilience Funding Programs: \$5,000,000 in grants to localities for the establishment of local revolving loan programs - d.
-Capitalization for Local Flood Resilience Funding Programs: \$1,000,000 in loans to localities to capitalize local Revolving Loan Funds
+Establishment of Local Flood Resilience Funding Programs: \$5,000,000 in grants to localities for the establishment of Local Resilience Funding programs d.
+Capitalization of Local Flood Resilience Funding Programs: \$1,000,000 in loans to localities to capitalize Local Flood Resilience Funding Programs.